Marketing - MSc

 Semester 2 Modules

-Marketing Analytics (20 credits) (Year 2 Part time)
+Marketing Analytics (20 credits)

 This module will seek to provide students with an in-depth understanding of qualitative and quantitative data analysis methods.
 Students will use the latest analytics software packages to digitally research defined problems and develop business reports that present this data in a coherent manner.
 They will study their application to both business and academic contexts.
 Students will learn to manipulate data from a variety of industry databases and social media sites such as Facebook and LinkedIn analytics.
 The module will focus on the analysis and interpretation of primary and secondary data.

-Strategic and Applied Digital Marketing (20 credits) (Year 1 Part time)
+Strategic and Applied Digital Marketing (20 credits)

 Digital Marketing has become the central focus for entrepreneurs, enterprises and organisations seeking to reach, engage, co-create and develop deeper relationships with their consumer 'tribes'.
 In an age of ubiquitous connectivity and a demand for real-time and personalised engagement, this module will give participants an understanding of what that means for those involved in delivering richer and more productive consumer experiences through digital marketing platforms.
 This module seeks to provide learners with practical, real-world examples of technologies meeting the demands of such connected consumers and utilises a project based approach to promote active, deeper learning of the unfolding opportunities through Digital Marketing.

-Global Marketing (20 credits) (Year 2 Part time)
+Global Marketing (20 credits)

 Given the importance of export-led growth, particularly in terms of a small peripheral economy such as Northern Ireland, this module examines exporting and broader forms of global marketing.
 The factors that impact upon internationalisation will be examined, and firm level processes and decision making will be considered within the context of the broader international marketing environment.
 The module covers a range of concepts, issues and practices that are relevant to the study of global marketing.

-Semester 3 modules
+Semester 3 Optional

-Sustainability Marketing (20 credits) (Year 2 Part time)
+Sustainability Marketing (20 credits)

 This module will develop student awareness and understanding of individual and organisational sustainability marketing, and the role of business and policymakers regarding the UN Sustainable Development Goals (SDGs).
-Students will learn the importance of holistic sustainability marketing implementation and how entrepreneurship can be harnessed to overcome sustainability challenges and achieve sustainable opportunities
+Students will learn the importance of holistic sustainability marketing implementation and how entrepreneurship can be harnessed to overcome sustainability challenges and achieve sustainable opportunities.

-Applied Marketing Project (40 credits) (Year 2/3 Part time)
+Applied Marketing Project (40 credits)

 The purpose behind the Applied Marketing Project is to enable students to apply knowledge and skills acquired throughout the course to an organisational issue or problem.
 This module serves as an integrating mechanism for all other modules as well as developing powers of analysis and evaluation and project management skills.
 This module follows on from the Marketing Analytics module that students undertook in order to develop the appropriate skills to complete an applied marketing project efficiently and effectively.